Leeds Northern Railway: Extension to Stockton

-The East and West Yorkshire Junction Railway (E&WYJR) began constructing a line from York to Knaresborough in 1847, opening to a temporary station at Hay Park Lane on 30 October 1848 before being taken over by the York & North Midland on 1 July 1851.
-A Leeds Northern branch from Harrogate (now Starbeck) opened to on 4 August 1851, which was also served by the York & North Midland after completion of the E&WYJR viaduct over the River Nidd on 1 October 1851.
+The East and West Yorkshire Junction Railway (E&WYJR) began constructing a line from York to Knaresborough in 1847, opening to a temporary station at Hay Park Lane on 30 October 1848 before being taken over by the York and North Midland Railway on 1 July 1851.
+A Leeds Northern branch from Harrogate (now Starbeck) opened to on 4 August 1851, which was also served by the York and North Midland Railway after completion of the E&WYJR viaduct over the River Nidd on 1 October 1851.

-The northern end of the line between Leeds and Stockton passed under the York, Newcastle & Berwick Line, under a bridge that was built without interfering with the train services above.
+The northern end of the line between Leeds and Stockton passed under the York, Newcastle and Berwick Line, under a bridge that was built without interfering with the train services above.
 At Yarm a 760 yd viaduct, designed by Thomas Grainger and John Bourne of Edinburgh, was built across the River Tees.
 The line was opened formally on 15 May 1852 and public traffic started on 2 June 1852.
-The Leeds Northern opened their own station 1/2 mi south of a junction with the Stockton to Hartlepool line; after the West Hartlepool Harbour and Railway (Note: The Hartlepool Harbour & Railway had been formed in 1853 by the merger of the Stockton & Hartlepool and Clarence railways.) diverted its services through this station in 1853 it was renamed North Stockton.
+The Leeds Northern opened their own station 1/2 mi south of a junction with the Stockton to Hartlepool line; after the West Hartlepool Harbour and Railway (Note: The Hartlepool Harbour and Railway had been formed in 1853 by the merger of the Stockton and Hartlepool Railway and the Clarence Railway.) diverted its services through this station in 1853 it was renamed North Stockton.
 A joint station with the Stockton and Darlington Railway (S&DR) opened at on 25 January 1853.
 After crossing to the south of the station, the railways each had two tracks running through the station and a single island platform was built between them and one side used by S&DR trains, the other by the Leeds Northern.
 Rather than allow trains to approach the platform line from either direction, the Board of Trade inspecting officer ruled that trains approaching on a line without a platform must first pass through and then reverse into the platform line.